-As noted above under the section entitled "Employment Agreements - Mr. Dahl's employment agreement" in connection with the Dahl Employment Agreement, the Company granted Mr. Dahl certain compensatory warrants.
-Each warrant was granted with an exercise price of \$.25 per share and a term of ten years and is exercisable as follows: (1) warrants to purchase 500,000 shares exercisable upon identification of bio-active agents in our product and filing of a patent with respect thereto, (2) warrants to purchase 500,000 shares exercisable upon the Company entering into a business contract under which we receive at least \$500,000 in cash payments, (3) warrants to purchase 1,000,000 shares exercisable upon the Company entering into a co-development agreement with a research company to develop medicinal or pharmaceutical applications (where the partner provides at least \$2 million in cash or in-kind outlays), (4) warrants to purchase 1,000,000 shares exercisable upon the Company entering into a co-development agreement for nutraceutical or dietary supplement applications (where the partner provides at least \$2 million in cash or in-kind outlays), (5) warrants to purchase 1,000,000 shares exercisable upon the Company entering into a pharmaceutical development agreement; and (6) warrants to purchase 1,000,000 shares if the Company terminates Mr. Dahl without Cause on or before December 16, 2012 (Mr. Dahl remained employed by the Company through December 16, 2012 so these warrants were forfeited as of that date).
-All of the warrants will be immediately forfeited if Mr. Dahl is terminated by the Company for cause and will be fully vested upon a Company Sale (as such term is defined in the Dahl Employment Agreement).
+As noted above under the section entitled "Employment Agreements - Mr. Dahl's employment agreement" in connection with Mr. Dahl's Employment Agreement, the Company granted Mr. Dahl certain compensatory warrants.
+Each warrant was granted with an exercise price of \$.25 per share and a term of ten years and is exercisable as follows: (1) warrants to purchase 500,000 shares exercisable upon identification of bio-active agents in our product and filing of a patent with respect thereto; (2) warrants to purchase 500,000 shares exercisable upon the Company entering into a business contract under which we receive at least \$500,000 in cash payments; (3) warrants to purchase 1,000,000 shares exercisable upon the Company entering into a co-development agreement with a research company to develop medicinal or pharmaceutical applications (where the partner provides at least \$2 million in cash or in-kind outlays); (4) warrants to purchase 1,000,000 shares exercisable upon the Company entering into a co-development agreement for nutraceutical or dietary supplement applications (where the partner provides at least \$2 million in cash or in-kind outlays); (5) warrants to purchase 1,000,000 shares exercisable upon the Company entering into a pharmaceutical development agreement; and (6) warrants to purchase 1,000,000 shares exercisable upon the Company entering into a pharmaceutical development agreement; and (6) warrants to purchase 1,000,000 shares if the Company terminates Mr. Dahl without cause on or before December 16, 2012 (Mr. Dahl remained employed by the Company through December 16, 2012 so these warrants were forfeited as of that date).
+All of the warrants will be immediately forfeited if Mr. Dahl is terminated by the Company for cause and will be fully vested upon a Company Sale (as such term is defined in Mr. Dahl's Change in Control Agreements).